-- 3.1 Community Mental Health employees and consumers shall comply with the following practices: - 3.11 Appropriate clean clothing shall be worn. - 3.12 Good basic hygiene including hand washing at appropriate times, bathing, and hair care shall be observed. - 3.13 Avoid close contact with individuals who have an active cough and encourage appropriate disposal of tissues. - 3.2 Community Mental Health employees and consumers shall not remain in program or report to work under the following conditions: - 3.21 A fever. - 3.22 Severe diarrhea. - 3.23 Vomiting.
+3.1 Community Mental Health employees and consumers shall comply with the following practices:

-- 3.24 Severe cold, sore throat or persistent cough; or - 3.25 Skin eruptions or rashes considered to be communicable. - 3.3 If the home provider sends a consumer to WMCMH programs while ill, the provider shall be contacted and asked to pick the consumer up and to keep him/her home until treated by a physician and/or feeling better. - 3.31 Contract residential homes shall maintain a log of all consumers with known infectious diseases.
-This shall be monitored monthly by the staff nurse/contracted nurse to determine if there is a pattern of illness.
-If there is a pattern of illness noted, the staff nurse shall inform the appropriate Home Administrator/Operator. - 3.32 If there is an outbreak of a highly communicable disease, the Medical Director or Infection Control RN shall notify the Chief Healthcare Integration Officer, Chief Executive Officer, appropriate CMH employees, and the appropriate County Health Department (refer to Appendix 2-12-2C).
-In addition, contract residential homes and AFC homes shall be notified, informed of signs and symptoms to look for, and request consumers be kept home if they begin to exhibit symptoms. - 3.4 It is the responsibility of the program coordinator/manager and Medical Director or Infection Control RN to monitor infectious diseases among consumers and CMH employees for possible trends and patterns.
-The Medical Director or Infection Control RN shall report this information to the Safety Committee on a quarterly basis.
+- 3.1.1 Appropriate clean clothing shall be worn. - 3.1.2 Good basic hygiene including hand washing at appropriate times, bathing, and hair care shall be observed. - 3.1.3 Avoid close contact with individuals who have an active cough and encourage appropriate disposal of tissues. - 3.2 Community Mental Health employees and consumers shall not remain in program or report to work under the following conditions: - 3.2.1 A fever; - 3.2.2 Severe diarrhea; - 3.2.3 Vomiting; - 3.2.4 Severe cold, sore throat or persistent cough; or - 3.2.5 Skin eruptions or rashes considered to be communicable. - 3.3 If the home provider sends a consumer to WMCMH programs while ill, the provider shall be contacted and asked to pick the consumer up and to keep him/her home until treated by a physician and/or feeling better. - 3.3.1 Contract group homes shall maintain a log of all consumers with known infectious diseases.
+This shall be monitored monthly by the staff nurse/ contracted nurse to determine if there is a pattern of illness.
+If there is a pattern of illness noted, the staff nurse shall inform the appropriate Home Administrator/Operator. - 3.3.2 If there is an outbreak of a highly communicable disease, the Medical Director or Director of Health Home Coordination RN shall notify the Deputy Director of Clinical Services, Executive Director, appropriate CMH employees, and the appropriate County Health Department (refer to Appendix 2-12-2C).
+In addition, staffed group homes and AFC home providers shall be notified, informed of signs and symptoms to look for, and request consumers be kept home if they begin to exhibit symptoms. - 3.4 It is the responsibility of the program coordinator/manager and Medical Director or Director of Health Home Coordination RN to monitor infectious diseases among consumers and CMH employees for possible trends and patterns.
+The Medical Director or Director of Health Home Coordination RN shall report this information to the Safety Committee on a quarterly basis.